audreynge/cs3200_final_project/README.md

 ```

 NOTE FOR THE CSV FILES:
-In `/data/raw`, there should be a `raw_csv.zip` file.
+In `/data/raw`, there should be a `raw.zip` file.
 Make sure to unzip this file so you can get the `.csv` files on your machine (make sure it's still in `/data/raw` after unzipping).
 Do not commit the `.csv` files, as they are too large for GitHub.